raufzer/golaunch-cli/README.md

 ## Features

 - **Custom Commands**: Define your own commands (e.g., `dev`, `design`) to launch multiple programs at once.
+- **Command Grouping**: Organizes commands into categories like Setup, Core, State, History, and Miscellaneous.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.
 - **Easy Setup**: Interactive setup process to add programs and commands.
 - **Lightweight**: Built with Go, it’s fast and efficient.